-When a raid is rebuilding, the percentage rebuild is displayed instead of the raid number.
+When a disk is disconnected, the message "Rebuild xx.xx%" will appear next to the disk array to which the disconnected disk belongs.
 This value shows the progress of the rebuild process.
-For more information on the rebuild, please go to section 'Disks Monitoring', on page 44.
+For more information on the rebuild, please go to section 'Disks Monitoring', on page 50.